-Based on current projections from industry analysts (Freight Transportation Research ("FTR") Associates) total tank car loading levels in 2021 are expected to remain slightly above 2020 levels.
-Industry experts anticipate that the OEM producers will produce approximately 8,000 new tank cars in 2021.
+Based on current projections from industry analysts (Freight Transportation Research ("FTR") Associates) new tank car demand is expected to grow to 11,000 tank cars in 2022 and 14,125 tank cars in 2023.
+In 2021, the OEM producers manufactured approximately 11,300 new tank cars.
 In addition, significant retrofits are being evaluated to address the pending 2023 ethanol regulations as the ethanol industry plans for the appropriate post 2023 fleet size.
-New tank car demand is expected to grow to 14,300 tank cars in 2022 and 19,125 tank cars in 2023.
 The anticipated upswing in new build and retrofit activity combined with a growing number of qualified Kelso products are expected to fuel new financial growth from rail operations.